|

 Chinese are still learning about marketing, but watch out.
 They are learning

 fast.
-Some have said that the 21st century belongs to China and I would echo
+Some say that the 21st century belongs to China and I would echo that

 - My work as a "Canadian Expert in